Avaiga/taipy/INSTALLATION.md

 [React](https://reactjs.org/) components, and is packaged into JavaScript bundles that are sent to browsers when they connect to all Taipy applications that have a graphical interface.

-There are two main JavaScript bundles that can be built:
+Two main JavaScript bundles can be built:
 - Taipy GUI: All the graphical interfaces that Taipy GUI can generate are based on a set of generated files, including the web application and all the predefined visual elements.
 - Taipy: A set of visual elements dedicated to Scenario Management.